 So, this may look familiar.

-But let's have a look how things work in the US.
+Let's look at how things work in the US.

-But in San Francisco, California, for example, where this is from,
+But in San Francisco, California, where this is from,

 There were also more than 40 questions on the ballot.